Teuntitaan1/SSS-Speurtocht-Server-Systeem/README.md

-# ArcheonSpeurtocht
+# archeonprojectserver

-A project made with all kinds of langauges with the sole purpose of providing an interesting quest for visitors of the historical park "Het Archeon"
+the server part of the all new and improved digital quest available in the theme park: "Het Archeon".